MatheusRodrigues-cmd/secret-number-game/README.md

-# Jogo do Nùmero Secreto
+# Jogo do Número Secreto